 Hi!
 My name is Tina Harlow.
 I am a Licensed Clinical Social Worker and the founder of Guiding Bright.
 Over the last 25 years, I have had the honor of working with numerous children and families in a variety of settings including outpatient, day treatment, residential programs, intensive family treatment, child welfare, and even a performing arts camp.
 In 2008, I received the top Excellence in Practice Award from the Colorado Department of Human Services for my work with children and families.
 That is my professional journey.

 It was my personal journey that led me here.

 After feeling scattered and less than bright for many years, I realized that I have many characteristics of ADHD as well as a heightened sensitivity to self and others.
-Through that process, I stumbled upon the fact that I am also bright.
+Through that process, I stumbled upon the fact that I am also gifted.
 I had been identified as “gifted” as a child, but that went away when my family moved to a new school.
 As an adult, I have come to realize that my gifts are interpersonal - "people smarts."

 I started talking with close friends about this and learned that many of them, as children, had been identified as "gifted" as well.
 How could I not have known this?
 Well it turns out that it is a rather taboo subject.
 We don't talk about it.
 In keeping with societal norms, we minimize our gifts and focus on our detriments.
 The result: We are disconnected from our authentic selves and that incongruence creates a great deal of anxiety.

 I set out to learn how to cope with the perfectionism, intensity and sensitivities that accompany my giftedness, as well my ADHD symptoms.
 I first had to tackle the disorder part.
 Initially, I felt a bit like an oddball.
 Then I began to look at my successes, not in spite of my neurological differences, but because of them.
 I took it upon myself to "dis" the word disorder and call it “difference.”